envoylabs/whoami/README.md

 # Whoami

-This is an adaptation of the cw-plus onchain metadata contract to allow for listing of usernames on multiple services via NFT metadata.
+This is an adaptation of the cw-nfts onchain metadata contract to allow for listing of usernames on multiple services via NFT metadata.

-The main id is of course the minter, but a human-readable username is also required in the meta.
-This is checked for uniqueness as part of the creation flow.

 ```rust
 pub struct Metadata {